-'U' (i) was the Japanese maritime undertaking to deliver Lieutenant General Renya Mutaguchi’s 18th Division, Lieutenant General Masao Watanabe’s 56th Division and a number of other units to newly captured Rangoon, the capital of Burma (25 March/14 April 1942).
+'U' (i) was the Japanese maritime undertaking to deliver Lieutenant General Renya Mutaguchi’s 18th Division and Lieutenant General Masao Watanabe’s 56th Division, together with a number of other units to newly captured Rangoon, the capital of Burma (25 March/14 April 1942).

 For this undertaking, the Imperial Japanese navy’s Transport Unit No. 3 departed Singapore with 32 ships including the 9,492-ton Teikai Maru, 9,256-ton Anyo Maru, 5,829-ton England Maru, 8,613-ton Ginyo Maru, 5,724-ton Kuwayama Maru, 2,910-ton Kochi Maru, 3,377-ton Kenkoku Maru, 4,013-ton Samarang Maru, 4,645-ton Suez Maru, 2,478-ton Taikai Maru, 5,477-ton Tazan Maru, 5,271-ton Hamburg Maru, 6,446-ton Buyo Maru, 5,652-ton Havre Maru, 5,858-ton Brazil Maru, 5,214-ton Penang Maru, 8,359-ton Hokuriku Maru, 6,570-ton Montreal Maru, 1,852-ton Yawata Maru and 5,274-ton Yoneyama Maru.